 Volunteers and Staff Only

 As with any task, it’s crucial to figure out what we’re working with before we can put any effective actions into place.
-Carrying out a data audit will give us a clearer picture on what kind of data we already hold, what we will continue to hold moving forward and what data we have no use for.
+Carrying out a data audit (and this will be an on-going process) will give us a clearer picture on what kind of data we already hold, what we will continue to hold moving forward and what data we have no use for.
 Plus, it’s an opportunity to reconfigure the process of how we collect data, how it is stored and who has access to it.

-After 25 May, it’s against the law for our organisation to hold data we don’t need.
-A review has taken place on some of the information held electronically and as a result a new database of case notes will be used to stored these records.
+After 25 May 2018, it’s against the law for our organisation to hold data we don’t need.
+A review has taken place on some of the information held electronically and as a result a new database of case notes will be used to store these records.

 The new system allows information to be retrieved and checked in a much simplier way than the paper records that have been replaced.
 Remember that it is important to store all confidential records in a safe and secure place and to treat passwords and access codes as privileged information.

-You can view our new beta Mailing List email entry page here
+You can view our Mailing List email entry page here